Assistant Secretary for Insular Areas

-Esther P. Kia’aina was confirmed by the U.S. Senate on June 26, 2014, as the Assistant Secretary for Insular Affairs for the U.S. Department of the Interior, and was sworn in by Secretary of the Interior Sally Jewell on July 11, 2014.
+Esther P. Kia’aina was confirmed by the U.S. Senate on June 26, 2014, as the Assistant Secretary for Insular Areas for the U.S. Department of the Interior, and was sworn in by Secretary of the Interior Sally Jewell on July 11, 2014.

 Ms. Kia’aina executes on behalf of the Secretary of the Interior through the Office of Insular Affairs responsibility for coordinating federal policy with respect to the territories of American Samoa, Guam, the U.S. Virgin Islands, and the Commonwealth of the Northern Mariana Islands, and for administering and overseeing U.S. federal assistance provided to the Freely Associated States of the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau under the Compacts of Free Association.
 The mission of the Office of Insular Affairs is to empower insular communities by improving their quality of life, creating economic opportunities and promoting efficient and effective governance.

 Prior to coming to the Department of the Interior, between 2007 and 2014, Ms. Kia’aina served as the First Deputy for Hawaii’s Department of Land and Natural Resources, Chief Advocate for the Office of Hawaiian Affairs, and Land Asset Manager for the Kamehameha Schools, Hawaii’s largest private landowner.